 Watermelon & berry salad with basil-mint sugar, from Family Friends Food.

-Do you have any advice for making vegan Pesach palatable?
+Do you have any advice for making vegan Passover palatable?
 Please share it in the comments below!

 Pin for later!

 Want deliciously easy, family-friendly recipes and articles like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)